-Discoverer enables end users to display and select parameter values with index numbers (e.g. (1) January, (2) February) or without index numbers (e.g. January, February).
+Discoverer enables end users to display and select parameter values with index numbers (for example, (1) January, (2) February) or without index numbers (for example, January, February).
 Indexes are set up by the Discoverer manager to improve query performance for specific End User Layer (EUL) items, when these items are used as parameters.
-For more information about selecting parameters, see "Edit Parameters
+For more information about selecting parameters, see "Edit Parameters page".